stefanes/tibber-graph/docs/CUSTOM_THEME.md

 The `set_custom_theme` action allows you to dynamically set a custom color scheme for your Tibber Graph entity.
 This provides complete control over the visual appearance of your graph.

+> [!TIP]
+> Please do not hesitate to share your custom themes with the community by opening a pull request to get it added to the list of [built-in themes](/custom_components/tibber_graph/themes.json).

 ## Usage

 See [README.md](README.md#actions) for how to use.